Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/building-blocks/Sim-Diasca-building-blocks-english.rst

 With Sim-Diasca, the management of distributed traces is split into the following roles:

 - Each simulated object (model instance, i.e. actor), but also each technical agent or simulation case, may be led to send traces regarding its operation.
-The vast majority of them are ``TrameEmitter`` instances (they inherit from that class, directly or not), other are not instances thereof but nevertheless need to be able to output traces (ex: test cases)
+The vast majority of them are ``TrameEmitter`` instances (they inherit from that class, directly or not), other are not instances thereof but nevertheless need to be able to output traces (e.g. test cases)

 - The distributed traces have to be collected and aggregated, this is done by a ``TraceAggregator`` instance, which supports various output formats.
 Then overall analysis and search for event correlations are possible